overlay-market/OIPs/notes/note-12.md

 The benefit of having an Overlay market on ETH/OVL while liquidity miners stake their Uni V3 ETH/OVL LP tokens is those same liquidity miners can construct a portfolio on-chain that uses the Overlay market to hedge out some of the underlying spot LP exposure to the token they least prefer.

-For miners that prefer exposure only to OVL, traders can
+For miners that prefer exposure only to OVL, users can

 - Liquidity mine with ETH/OVL LP tokens to earn OVL rewards
 - Take out a 1x short on ETH/OVL to hedge LP spot exposure to ETH

 The strategy will replicate (to a degree) staking OVL alone to earn OVL rewards.

-For miners that prefer exposure only to ETH, traders can
+For miners that prefer exposure only to ETH, users can

 - Borrow OVL with ETH
 - Liquidity mine with ETH/OVL LP tokens to earn OVL rewards